neptune-ai/docs/docs/working-with-neptune-ui/experiment-dashboard/experiments_dashboard.rst

       :target: /_static/images/core-concepts/experiment_general_view.png
       :alt: Experiments view

-The **Experiments** tab  displays all the experiments in a specific Project in table form.
+The **Experiments** space displays all the experiments in a specific Project in table form.

 Filter experiments
 ^^^^^^^^^^^^^^^^^^